 They destroy precious plants, robbing them of their life and colors.
 With their multiple egg sacs and small size, they can be a real pain to dispose of.

-Host plants are many, including melons, eggplant, trees, houseplants, tomatoes, beans, strawberries, and many ornamental flowers.
+Host plants are many, including melons, eggplants, trees, houseplants, tomatoes, beans, strawberries, and many ornamental flowers.

 But don’t panic!
 There’s nothing to worry about.